 If you enable downtime alerts in your application's alert policies, New Relic will monitor your applications for ongoing availability by using an external pinger service.
 New Relic supports availability monitoring and downtime alerts at no extra charge on all product levels.
-However, some reports that include availability data (for example, the Service Level Agreement report) may not be available for all products.
+However, some reports that include availability data (for example, the APM SLA report) may not be available for all products.

 You can identify what URL to ping, how long to wait before creating a downtime event, what substring is required in the response (if applicable), how to treat redirects, and whether to validate the SSL certificate.
 To configure downtime alerts, see Downtime alert settings.

 New Relic checks your site approximately every 20 seconds.
 When we detect a failure, New Relic increases the rate to once every 10 seconds until the site recovers.
 This gives you much more fine-grained information about when your site recovered, as well as more accurate estimates for a rate of failure when there is a partial failure.

 Often customers have problems only intermittently.
 Other services may miss these or mis-categorize them as one-off events.
 Because of frequent re-checking, New Relic has greater success surfacing situations where you have a fraction of your page requests failing.

 Similarly, your users can sometimes experience downtime even if you can access your site.
 New Relic has pingers in Europe, Asia, and the United States.
 This means we may catch broken network paths to your site, even when your own network path is working.
 This often indicates a temporary network glitch in a hosting provider.